 Safety of Principal - All investments shall be of high-quality securities with no perceived default risk.
 Market price fluctuations will however occur.
-By managing the weighted average days to maturity for the Operating Fund portfolio to less than 180 days and restricting the maximum allowable maturity to three years, the price volatility of the overall portfolio will be minimized.
 Strict monitoring of the creditworthiness of the portfolio will minimize the overall market risk of the portfolio.

 Marketability - Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
 Historical market "spreads" between the bid and offer prices of a particular security- type of less than a quarter of a percentage point shall define an efficient secondary market.